pm-self-learning/octocat-supply-copilot-exercise/docs/exercise.md

 - **How:**
   1. Switch to Agent mode
   2. Ask Copilot to `generate unit tests for the Cart functionality and the icon`
-  3. Show the generated tests
+  3. See the generated tests
   4. Accept the changes
   5. Ask Copilot to run the tests
 1.